 Today it only takes four letters to spread fear and panic among most companies: GDPR.
 The General Data Protection Regulation went into effect on May 25th, 2018.
-GDPR changes how personal data is handled.
+GDPR changes how you must handle personal data.
 Organizations that disregard the new regulation can expect heavy sanctions.
-However, many companies are overwhelmed with trying to understand the effects of GDPR.
+However, it overwhelms many companies with trying to understand the effects of GDPR.
 However, Netigate explains how it impacts the way you use and store data from employee and customer surveys, and what exactly companies need to pay close attention to in the near future.

 Time is money.
 We have marked the essential information concerning GDPR for you in bold.
 This will give you a quick overview of GDPR in as little as 60 seconds.

 Netigate is a feedback solution for customer experience, employee experience and market research.

 Who is responsible for adhering to GDPR?

 Any company that collects, handles, and/ or processes personal data.

 Does it affect all companies that conduct employee or customer surveys?

 No, not in all cases.
 If you conduct a survey anonymously – without referring to personal data – GDPR does not apply.